 More serious indictable cases give an accused person the option of having a trial in the Ontario Court of Justice or a trial with or without a jury in the Superior Court of Justice.
 Superior Court trials, and in particular jury trials, take more time and therefore cost more money.
 These cases can also be preceded by a preliminary inquiry which adds to the fee total.
-Your BPS criminal lawyer will discuss the pros and cons of electing your mode of the trial including the important cost consequences that this choice entails.
+Your BSB criminal lawyer will discuss the pros and cons of electing your mode of the trial including the important cost consequences that this choice entails.

 The seniority of the lawyer you hire:

 A great criminal trial lawyer is not a commodity that can be purchased like a widget on a shelf.
 Experience has value and therefore also brings with it a cost.
 Our partners charge higher block fees and hourly rates than our associates and students.
 The costs and benefits associated with hiring a more experienced lawyer will be presented to you at your initial client consultation so that you can make an informed decision and choose the lawyer who is right for you.

 Lawyers typically set their fees in two different ways.
 Family and civil lawyers will commonly bill you by the hour setting a rate that is billed out in tenths of an hour (six-minute increments).
 Real Estate lawyers will commonly bill on a block fee basis providing a single price for all services involved in completing a specific transaction such as a residential home purchase.